Shift Line Menu

 MAIN REVERB CONTROLS:

 • The X-MIX knob controls the crossmix of the dry and wet signals.
 When using the plugin for parallel processing, set this control to its max value (WET ONLY).
+The lock icon next to X-MIX allows you to lock the current mix value while browsing presets (if it's glowing blue, the mix value in the preset is ignored).

 • The DECAY knob controls reverb decay time.
 Its range differs depending on the algorithm.
 In some algorithms, setting this knob to very high values will "freeze" the sound and make it sustain indefinitely.